spatie/laravel-sitemap/README.md

 #### Leaving out some links

-If you don't want a crawled link to appear in the sitemap, just don't return it.
+If you don't want a crawled link to appear in the sitemap, just don't return it in the callable you pass to `hasCrawled `.

 ```php
 use Spatie\Sitemap\SitemapGenerator;